GREEN BAY, Wis. – The Green Bay Packers said about what you'd expect them to say after they lost quarterback Aaron Rodgers to a shoulder injury.

 "Nothing changes," guard Josh Sitton said.
 "We don't make excuses around here."

 That's all great, but the truth is the Packers aren't prepared for life without Rodgers.
 No NFL team would be.

-Green Bay is 5-3 and tied for first place in the NFC North, but realistically, it might be impossible to keep up that pace without Rodgers, who is perhaps the best player in the NFL.
+Green Bay is 5-3 and tied for first place, but realistically, it might be impossible to keep up that pace without Rodgers, who is perhaps the best player in the NFL.